Yangshuo (Guangxi)

 October - Early Autumn : Again this is a beautiful period in Yangshuo.
 It can be hot still some years or ideal with temperatures 20-30°C and sunny.

-November - Autumn : As with October it is generally an amazing time to be in Yangshuo, but some years are less reliable and the 2005 and 2006 seasons were quite wet and cloudy in November.
+November - Autumn : As with October it is generally an amazing time to be in Yangshuo, but some years are less reliable.
+It has been quite wet and cloudy for the past couple of years (2015-16).

 December : Early Winter : This is still a good time weatherwise though air temperatures drop quickly through the month.
-It is not unusual to have sunshine and clear blue skies right through to Xmas, in which case temperatures later in the morning onwards are very comfortable.
+It is possible to have sunshine and clear blue skies right through to Xmas, in which case temperatures later in the morning onwards are very comfortable.

 Click here for the weather forecast for the next 5 days